joan325/TheReckoner/src/content/blog/it-s-time-for-the-age-of-old-politicians-to-end.md

 ---
-title: b"It's time for the age of old politicians to end"
+title: "It's time for the age of old politicians to end"
 pubDate: 2021-04-28T04:38:45.244Z
 description: "Article about stuff."
-author: b'chenjeffersonbox'
+author: "chenjeffersonbox"
 heroImage: "/blog-placeholder-3.jpg"
 tags: ["Uncategorized"]
 ---